 - When you delete a scenario, the values of settings on the form will revert to their original form-level default values (if any).

-Hidden form sections
+Hidden form sections and scenarios

-Some form sections (e.g., Recipients, Devices, Handling) allow you to control whether a given configuration option is visible to form initiators.
+Some form sections (for example, Recipients, Devices, Handling) allow you to control whether a given configuration option is visible to form initiators.
 Form scenarios respect these visibility settings; for example, if a form's Recipients section is hidden, then message senders cannot modify the recipients when initiating the scenario.
 Scenario editors can still modify the default scenario settings for hidden form sections using the guidelines explained above.